The challenges and rewards of medicine and science-the medical laboratory technician has the best of both worlds.

 - We have had over 400 graduates who work in 16 states and 1 foreign country.

 - 80% of our graduates still work in the West Tennessee area.

-- For the past 30 years, nearly 100% of our MLT graduates have passed their licensure/certification exams on the first attempt.
+- For the past 30 years, over 90% of our MLT graduates have passed their licensure/certification exams on the first attempt.
 Jackson State MLT class averages on exit exams are well above state and national averages.

 - Our program is accredited by the Tennessee Medical Laboratory Board and NAACLS.

 The Associate of Applied Science Medical Laboratory Technician program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.
 (5600 N. River Road, Suite 720, Rosemont IL, 60018 or (773) 714-8880).
 Jackson State Community College is accredited by the Southern Association of Colleges and Schools.